deprecated-packages/symplify/packages/PackageBuilder/README.md

 This is common practise in CLI applications, e.g. [PHPUnit](https://phpunit.de/) looks for `phpunit.xml`.

-### 5. Render Exception to CLI like Application does Anywhere You Need
+### 5. Render Fancy CLI Exception Anywhere You Need

 Do you get exception before getting into Symfony\Console Application, but still want to render it like the Application would do?
 E.g in `bin/<app-name>` when ContainerFactory fails.